© (Copyright), International Software Architecture Qualification Board e. V. (iSAQB® e. V.) 2026

 • Dimensioning resources sparingly and only scaling them when required.

-• Optimising demand in terms of emissions ("time shifting", "peak shaving").
+• Optimising demand in terms of time and location with regard to emissions and resource availability ("time shifting", "location shifting")

 • Autoscaling.